Business of spaceflight: The 7 biggest moments of the year - Local News 8

 NASA remains anxious to get to get Commercial Crew on track after relying on Russia to get US astronauts to orbit since the Space Shuttle program retired in 2011.

-Then, two months later, the capsule suddenly exploded during a ground test.
+Then, less than two months later, the capsule suddenly exploded during a ground test.
 NASA was forced to adjust its expectations for the vehicle’s timeline — again.

 SpaceX worked for months to correct the problem and get a new vehicle back to Florida for Crew Dragon’s last key test, which is now scheduled for no earlier than January 11.
 The test will demonstrate the abort system that would carry Crew Dragon and its passengers to safety if a rocket misfires.

-Note: Correction: An earlier version of this story misidentified the month of SpaceX’s Crew Dragon launch.